KoryKozlowski/Laravel_Cookbook/readme.md

 <a href="http://www.packtpub.com/laravel-application-development-cookbook/book" target="_blank">Pick up a copy!</a>

-This is a repository corresponding to the various "recipes" contained within the _Laravel _Application Development _Cookbook.
+This is a repository corresponding to the various "recipes" contained within the _Laravel Application Development Cookbook_.

 Each commit corresponds to one or more recipe encapsulating one or more important practice of a practical web application.